reviewboard/reviewboard/docs/manual/admin/index.rst

   Learn how to create your database and Review Board site directory, configure SELinux, and set up a web server.

+* :doc:`Step 3: Choose a Review Board plan <installation/choosing-a-plan>`

+  Pick the edition that fits your team (Community, Plus, or Enterprise), start a trial or purchase a subscription, and activate your server.

 .. _upgrading-reviewboard-toc: